 These are my super seven tips, but there are doubtlessly more.
 If you’ve had success making a Finn smile, don’t be shy – let us know down below.

-Joel Willans is the Editor of Ink Tank and Co-Founder of Ink Tank Media.
-Author of the short story collection SPELLBOUND: Stories of Women’s Magic over Men, his prize-winning fiction has been broadcast on BBC radio and published in dozens of magazines and collections worldwide.
+Joel Willans is the Co-Founder of Ink Tank Media and creator of Very Finnish Problems.
+Author of Spellbound: Stories of Women’s Magic over Men and 101 Very Finnish Problems: A foreigner’s guide to surviving in Finland, his prize-winning fiction has been broadcast on BBC radio and published in dozens of magazines and collections worldwide.
 You can find him on Twitter and Instagram.